clue/reactphp-block/README.md

 If ALL promises fail to resolve, this will fail and throw an `Exception`.

-If no $timeout is given and either promise stays pending, then this will potentially wait/block forever until the last promise is settled.
+If no $timeout is given and either promise stays pending, then this will potentially wait/block forever until the first promise is settled.

 If a $timeout is given and either promise is still pending once the timeout triggers, this will `cancel()` all pending promises and throw a `TimeoutException`.